BornToBeRoot/NETworkManager/docs/Documentation/03_Settings/03_Appearance.md

 - `Taupe`
 - `Sienna`

+{: .note }
-> **NOTE:** If you add, change or delete a theme in the folder, you must restart the application for the changes to be applied.
+If you add, change or delete a theme in the folder, you must restart the application for the changes to be applied.

 ### Use custom themes